Star Trek Voyager (VOY) Season 1

 I liked the episode mainly because it presented a credible spy story.
 Two suspects, Carey and Seska, and not enough evidence.
 The situation is even more convoluted because Chakotay and Seska have been a couple for some time.
 The story skillfully delays the conclusion.
 With regard to the storyline, the Kazons are well-suited opponents.
 They are not just interested in blowing the ship to dust, which they could easily do, at least with combined forces.
 They want the technology at all cost and they need the ship intact.
 It is obvious that this strategy will be continued in further episodes.

 The only thing that disturbed me was that Seska being a Cardassian is made such a big deal, as if this makes her a natural traitor in this case too.
 Or, vice versa, she is not only a traitor, but also a Cardassian.
 Shame on her.
 It is a general problem that Cardassians are consistently portrayed as being cruel, sinister and untrustworthy, as opposed to other alien races whose representatives are both usually more likable and much more diversified.
 It is interesting to see that Seska behaves much according to the standard Cardassian role pattern once her identity is revealed.
-On the other hand, I have that problem with Cardassians being used as universal villains.
+Yet, I have that problem with Cardassians being used as universal villains.
 BTW, why wasn't it noticed earlier that she is Cardassian?
 Transporter logs, for instance, should have easily uncovered her disguise.

 Demons Stardate 48693.2: